peisistratus/Path/content/Path/2 Bedrock/Bedrock.md

 I have done my best to overcome the tendency to draw conclusions based on partial information or to leave assumptions unexplored but this book will never be thorough enough, whole enough, or complete.
 It will ignorantly glance over areas that would make all the difference to a whole set of peoples and will expand on some paths already too obviously well trodden by others before me.

 - This can be a good thing if you can spot your own gaps in knowledge to fill with your own research
-- This can be a bad thing if it means you have a narrow scope and use it as an excuse to attack, hacking away good growth for shallow and short-sighted reasons
+- This can be a bad thing if you have a narrow scope and use it as an excuse to attack, hacking away good growth for shallow and short-sighted reasons

 It is my sincere effort to present this progress of life not as something that you just ‘ought to know’ but as something that is beautiful to understand and enthralling to act upon.
 If the practice of ‘the thing’ is strained for you nothing will be achieved.
 I want to show you how to fall in love with where you could go, what your life could look like, and make the process so enjoyable that any strained parts are worth overcoming.